Issues persist with antiquated Virginia unemployment system

 “We’re hoping that’s going to pick up the pace, you know, and clear up some of the backlog,” she said.

-About 53,000 additional Virginia workers applied for unemployment benefits last week, according to federal data released Thursday, a figure that declined for the fifth straight week but was still far higher than before the coronavirus.
+About 46,000 additional Virginia workers applied for unemployment benefits last week, according to federal data released Thursday, a figure that declined for the sixth straight week but was still far higher than before the coronavirus hit.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

-Note: This story has been updated to correct the number of initial unemployment claims and note that it marked the sixth week of declines.